NVIDIA/NeMo/docs/source/core.rst

 .. note:: Configuration with Hydra always has the following precedence CLI > YAML > Dataclass

 Experiment Manager
 ------------------
 NeMo's Experiment Manager leverages PyTorch Lightning for model checkpointing, TensorBoard Logging, and Weights and Biases logging.
 The Experiment Manager is included by default in all NeMo example scripts.

+To use the experiment manager simply call it and pass in the PyTorch Lightning ``Trainer``.

 .. code-block:: python

     exp_manager(trainer, cfg.get("exp_manager", None))

-And is configurable via .yaml with Hydra.
+And is configurable via YAML with Hydra.

 .. code-block:: bash

     exp_manager:
-        exp_dir: null
+        exp_dir: /path/to/my/experiments
-        name: *name
+        name: my_experiment_name
         create_tensorboard_logger: True
         create_checkpoint_callback: True